-Chapter 7 is not often recommended by experts as people tend to lose their valuable assets with this type of bankruptcy.
+Chapter 7 is not often recommended by professionals as people tend to lose their valuable assets with this type of bankruptcy.
 However, there are many situations when Chapter 7 can be beneficial than Chapter 13.
 These benefits can be interpreted as reasons for opting for Chapter 7 over Chapter 13.
 To learn more about bankruptcy, Chapter 7, Chapter 13 and other Chapters log on to https://bankruptcy.recoverylawgroup.com/.

 List of some benefits of Chapter 7